facil-io/cstl/stl_slices/800 fiobj.md

 In addition, recursive object structures may produce unexpected results (for example, objects are always freed).

-The `FIOBJ_MAX_NESTING` nesting limit doesn't apply to `fiobj_free` since implementing the limit will always result in a memory leak.
+The `FIOBJ_MAX_NESTING` nesting limit doesn't apply to `fiobj_free`, making it possible to "expload" the stack if misused.

 This places the responsibility on the user / developer, not to exceed the maximum nesting limit (or errors may occur).

+When accepting external data, consider using the JSON parser, as it protects against this issue, offering a measure of safety against external data attacks.

 ### `FIOBJ` Common Functions